 Fireweed Zinc Ltd. is an exploration stage, public mineral exploration company focused on zinc and managed by a veteran team of mining industry professionals.
-The Company is advancing its large 544 km2 Macmillan Pass Project (the 'Project") in Yukon, Canada, which is host to the 100%-owned Tom and Jason zinc-lead-silver deposits with current mineral resources and a preliminary economic study ("PEA") as well as the Boundary Zone, Tom North Zone and End Zone which have significant zinc-lead-silver mineralization drilled but not yet classified as mineral resources.
-The project also includes option agreements on large blocks of adjacent claims (MAC, MC, MP, Jerry, BR and NS) (collectively with the Tom, Jason and Nidd claims, the "Macmillan Pass Project" or the "Property") which cover exploration targets in the district where previous work identified zinc, lead and silver geochemical anomalies and mineral showings in prospective host geology.
+The Company is advancing its large 544 km2 Macmillan Pass Project (the 'Project" or the "Property") in Yukon, Canada, which is host to the 100%-owned Tom and Jason zinc-lead-silver deposits with current mineral resources and a preliminary economic study ("PEA") as well as the Boundary Zone, Tom North Zone and End Zone which have significant zinc-lead-silver mineralization drilled but not yet classified as mineral resources.

 The Company acquired 100% interest in the Tom and Jason claims and assets through exercise of an option (the "Hudbay Option Agreement") from Hudbay Minerals Inc. ("Hudbay").
 The Company purchased 100% interest in the neighbouring Nidd claims from Teck Metals Ltd. ("Teck").
-With these properties, along with other optioned neighbouring claims, the Company has now consolidated key claims, and all known large zinc prospects of the Macmillan Pass Zinc District.
+Subsequent to the quarter end, the Company signed three amending agreements to exercise its options on large blocks of adjacent claims (MAC, MC, MP, Jerry, BR and NS) from several companies.
+These adjacent claims cover exploration targets in the district where previous work identified zinc, lead and silver geochemical anomalies and mineral showings in prospective host geology.
+With the acquisition of these adjacent claims, the Company has now consolidated all known large zinc prospects of the Macmillan Pass Zinc District with large adjacent areas of high exploration potential allowing the district to be explored as continuous package.